Metatarsus Adductus in Children

 What are the symptoms of metatarsus adductus in a child?

 A child with MTA has a forefoot that turns inward.
-He or she may walk or run with the feet turned inward instead of straight.
+They may walk or run with the feet turned inward instead of straight.
 This is commonly called in-toeing or being "pigeon-toed."
-He or she may also have a high arch and a wide gap between the big toe and the second toe.
+They may also have a high arch and a wide gap between the big toe and the second toe.

 How is metatarsus adductus diagnosed in a child?